JumpTheShark/JS_MiMiC_Architecture/README.md

 };
 ```

-Although there is no restrictions of how to create testing modules, it is recommended to follow the next rules:
+Although there are no restrictions of how to create testing modules, it is recommended to follow the next rules:

 * For executive task shortly named \<name\> the testing module should be named \<name\>Spec;
 * Testing module does not consume arguments;